THE OSBORN AND OSBORN HOME CARE, INC.

 1. Treatment means the provision, coordination or management of your health care, including consultations between health care providers relating to your care and referrals for health care from one health care provider to another.
 For example, a doctor treating you for an injury may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to contact a physical therapist to create the exercise regimen appropriate for your treatment.

 2. Payment means the activities we undertake to obtain reimbursement for the health care provided to you, including billing, collections, claims management, determinations of eligibility and coverage and other utilization review activities.
 For example, prior to providing health care services, we may need to provide information to your Third Party Payer about your medical condition to determine whether the proposed course of treatment will be covered.
-When we subsequently bill the Third Party Payer for the services rendered to you, we can provide the Third Party Payer with information regarding your care if necessary to obtain payment Federal or State law may require us to obtain a written release from you prior to disclosing certain specially protected health information for payment purposes, and we will ask you to sign a release when necessary under applicable law.
+When we subsequently bill the Third Party Payer for the services rendered to you, we can provide the Third Party Payer with information regarding your care if necessary to obtain payment.
+Federal or State law may require us to obtain a written release from you prior to disclosing certain specially protected health information for payment purposes, and we will ask you to sign a release when necessary under applicable law.

-3. Health care operations means the support functions of The Osborn / OHC are related to treatment and payment, such as quality assurance activities, case management, receiving and responding to resident comments, and complaints, physician reviews, compliance programs, audits, business planning, development, management and administrative activities.
+3. Health care operations means the support functions of The Osborn / OHC that are related to treatment and payment, such as quality assurance activities, case management, receiving and responding to resident comments and complaints, physician reviews, compliance programs, audits, business planning, development, management and administrative activities.
 For example, we may use your protected health information to evaluate the performance of our staff when caring for you.
 We may also combine health information about many residents to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
 We may also disclose information to doctors, nurses, technicians, medical students and others for review and learning purposes.
 In addition, we may remove information that identifies you from your resident information so that others can use the de-identified information to study health care and health care delivery without learning who you are.

 OTHER USES AND DISCLOSURES OF